High-Performance-Computing/Project/ProblemStatement.md

 <p align="justify"> Thus, the expected time in order to run all the sparser substructures from the different epochs is
 2625 hours without worker parallelization. </p>

-## Theoretical speed-up and scalability expected

-<p align="justify"> Each worker needs to do several late resetting for the particular structure found after masking.
+<p align="justify"> We use 20 worker nodes.
+Each worker needs to do several late resetting for the particular structure found after masking.
 Afterwards, there is no communication between the worker nodes.
 The communication time at the beginning is negligible compared to training time.
 The computation time per epoch is 4.5 minutes at best.
 We have 350 epochs, and perform 5 late resetting.
 Thus we achieve a run time of 131 h 15 min at best per worker node.
 This corresponds to a speed up of 20. </p>

-### Amdahl Law (1967)
+#### Amdahl Law (1967)

 Parallel execution Speed-up and Efficiency for a given problem size and a number of processors are given by: